At A Glance

 community following completion of their residency.

-September 2012, construction of a medical office building for orthopedics,
+In summer 2013, construction of a medical office building for orthopedics,

 vascular surgery, and general surgery including therapy services and a second Sequoia